Ankita1312/circula-qa-assignment/task1/test_checklist_1.md

 ### III.
 Edge Cases/Negative Testing:

-10. Verify that typing a non-existent country (e.g., "werwer") displays an appropriate message.
+10. Verify that typing a non-existent country (eg "werwer") displays an appropriate message.
     *   Expected Result: The message "Can't find your country?
 Contact us." is displayed in the dropdown and  when user clicks "contact us" they are redirected to the contact page.

 11. Verify that when user tried to create the account the form selecting a country then an error message.